 • Commits an intentional foul.

-21. Pre K and Kindergarten teams do not change ends at half-time unless agreed to by both coaches.
-First grade teams change ends at half-time.
+20. Teams do not change ends at half-time unless agreed to by both coaches.

-22. Inform goalkeeper that he/she can run out to end of penalty box to release the ball.
+21. If necessary, remind the on-field coach to take the goalkeeper out to the end of the penalty area to release the ball.

 • One long whistle for the following: